IGVF-DACC/igvfd/cdk/README.md

 $ cdk deploy -c branch=IGVF-1234-my-feature-branch --profile igvf-dev
 ```

 This deploys a CodePipeline stack tied to the `IGVF-1234-my-feature-branch` branch (make sure to push all of your changes to Github before deploying).
 The pipeline deploys the actual application and runs on every new commit to the branch.
-You can look at the deploy stacks for your branch in the CloudFormation console.
+You can look at the deployed stacks for your branch in the CloudFormation console.

 ## Clean up demo stacks